 Fixed assets consist of furniture and fixtures, software, computers, leasehold improvements, automobiles, telephone and office equipment and auto hauling trucks, and are stated at cost less accumulated depreciation and amortization.
-Expenditures for repairs and maintenance are expensed as incurred and are included in other expenses in the Company's consolidated statements of operations.
+Expenditures for repairs and maintenance that do not extend the useful life of the asset are expensed as incurred and are included in general and administrative expenses in the Company's consolidated statements of operations.